 Plimoth Plantation is a replica of an original historic settlement of the 17th century Plymouth Colony, a living history museum in Plymouth established in 1947.
 The settlement paints the picture of the life of early English colonists known as pilgrims, some of the first English people who came to America.
 A not-for-profit museum is mostly supported by grants, contributions and volunteers.
 The re-creations of the original Plimoth Plantation had to rely on a range of period paintings, first and second-hand records, accounts, and original artifacts to ensure accuracy and convey the true spirit of the colony.
 The museum is open to visitors as well as researchers and scholars researching this period of history.
 Museum staff members are involved in further research and excavation in the States and abroad in order to increase the knowledge of the pilgrims and their history.

 Plimoth Plantation Waterfront Exhibit is an essential part of the living history village that reproduces the life of the early Plymouth colonists.
 It features a life-size replica of the iconic 17th century ship Mayflower II.
 The tours of the ship are conducted by guides in period costumes.
-The ship is normally docked at Pilgrim Memorial State Park pier in Plymouth MA but is currently away for restoration at Mystic Seaport, where it will stay until 2020.
+The ship is normally docked at Pilgrim Memorial State Park pier in Plymouth MA but is currently away for restoration at Mystic Seaport.
 In its place, the museum opened a new waterfront exhibit called “Should I Stay or Should I Go,” an interactive, family-friendly role play about a 17th century voyager who tells the story of the Pilgrim’s trip from Plymouth and Leiden to Patuxet.

 The Plymouth Antiquarian House or the Hedge House is an 1809 house museum located at 126 Water Street in Plymouth.
 The house, which was built for a sea captain William Hammatt from New England, is now owned by the Plymouth Antiquarian Society.
 Originally located on Court Street, the house was moved in 1919 to Water Street.
 It is listed on the National Register of Historic Places.
 It is one of the three historic houses owned and maintained by the Plymouth Antiquarian Society.
 The society invites general public to visit these historic houses and offers them for exhibits and various programs.
 Each of them tells the story of the way of life in Plymouth in different periods of history and is furnished with original period furniture and artifacts.